-I agree.
-If you want your investment in this workplace values identification and alignment process to make a difference in your organization, the leadership, and individual follow-up is critical.
+If you want your investment in this workplace values identification and alignment process to make a difference in your organization, leadership, and individual follow-up is critical.

 The organization must commit to change and enhance work behaviors, actions, and interactions.
 Reward and recognition systems and performance management systems must support and reward new behaviors.
 Consequences must exist for behaviors that undermine the values agreed upon.